IndexFziQ/GNN4NLP-Papers/README.md

 # GNN4NLP-Papers
 A list of recent papers about GNN methods applied in NLP areas.
-Contributed by Yuqiang Xie, IIE, CAS.
+Contributed by Yuqiang Xie, *National Engineering Laboratory for Information Security Technologies, IIE, CAS*.